A Fresh Look at an Old Story

 Fair enough, but why is this fact obscure?
 Why is the Dublin Chamber not proud of its roots and heritage and publicly proclaim it?
 Why does nothing about their origins appear in their literature or on their website – zilch?
 They own the domain name ‘ouzelgalley.ie’, but don’t use it – why?

-After a number of satisfactory meetings with a Enda McMahon, a biographer of the Chamber’s ex-presidents, I am informed that the Society meets for dinner and chat a couple of times a year, and agrees recipients for charitable donations – no more than that.
-One might think that this is more or less in line with what the Society always done – but from what I can gather, minus the arbitrations, for which it was established.
+After a number of pleasant meetings with a Enda McMahon, a biographer of the Chamber’s ex-presidents, I am informed that the Society meets for dinner and chat a couple of times each year, and agrees recipients for charitable donations – no more than that.
+One might think that this is more or less in line with what the Society always done – but from what I can gather, this is minus the arbitrations, for which it was established.